gstaxy/dev-website/Readme.md

 vc
 ```

-This is the equivalent of submitting a PR with the [GitHub integration](https://vercel.com/github)
+This can also be triggered through a commit push to GitHub main branch.

 #### Production

 ```bash
 vc --prod
 ```

-This is the equivalent of `git push` to `master` (or merging a PR to master)

 ## Architecture